willwoodburn1/Group-Project-2/README.md

 Our application allows users to search for specific recipes and be presented with details about said recipe including ingredients, method, and an image of the finished meal.

+This application allows users to insert their budgetary parameters into the search engine and have the application return recipes and food ideas that are within the alluded to parameters.
+Not only that, users can add their own receipes for later referral and use.
+The application is cutom fit for all who use it and ensures that users are given the best possible recipes based off of their individual budgetary and dietary needs.

 As a university student recently out of home, I struggle with cooking and maintaining a nutritious lifestyle.
 I need an application that allows me to search for recipe ideas that tailor to my budgetary constraints.

 - As most people live on a budget we thought that this application could serve to aid in people’s day to day lives especially during the COVID pandemic in which funds are scarce.